milosjocic1/SEI-Project-3/README.md

 Outcome:
 ![image](https://i.imgur.com/S85tuki.png)

 The next major step in the project was creating the quiz.
 My teammate worked using jQuery in the rango-query.js file to create the quiz animations and store the results, and I helped with fetching the suggested destinations based on the results of the quiz.
-Each selection in the quiz was stored in a list keywords, and I used the .filter Python method to return countries that had the same keywords stored in the database.
+Each selection in the quiz was stored in a list of keywords, and I used the .filter Python method to return countries that had the same keywords stored in the database.
 In order for the quiz to always provide suggestions, I had to ensure that there was at least one instance of each possible combination of keywords in the database for the 250 destinations.

 ```
 def destinations_index(request):